 Please review all college-wide degree requirements summarized in the "College of Arts and Sciences" chapter of this Graduate Bulletin.

-For the MA degree, the student will complete a minimum of thirty-three semester hours of graduate work, six of which must be in HIS 5971, Thesis.
-As part of the thirty-three hours, the student must take one seminar and one additional seminar or colloquia (one of which must be in the major field), and HIS 6059, Historical Methods.
-For details regarding major and minor field requirements, consult the department’s graduate handbook.
+For the MA degree with thesis, the student will complete a minimum of thirty-three semester hours of graduate work, six of which must be in HIS 5971, Thesis.
+As part of the thirty-three hours, the student must take HIS 6059, Historical Methods.
+For details regarding major and minor field requirements, consult the department's graduate handbook.

 Master's Program in History with a Major in Public History